EirikHaughom/OSDUBootcamp/Labs/Module 4 - Constructing Searches/readme.md

 - Learn how to construct basic searches to retrieve data from the OSDU platform.

 ## 4.1 Search API
-This module uses the following API from the Postman Collection: `Search > (POST) search`, or API endpoint `/api/search/v2/query`.
+This module uses the following API from the OSDU Bootcamp Postman Collection: `Search > (POST) search`, or API endpoint `/api/search/v2/query`.
 All of the examples provided below should be pasted into the body of the request.

 ### 4.1.1 Search by kind
 The below example shows how to search for all records of a specific kind.
 In this case, we are searching for all records of kind `osdu:wks:master-data--Wellbore:1.0.0`.